-&lt;sup>19 Although in this paper, we consider the impact of remittances, it is possible to extend our methodology to other flows such as natural resources, foreign direct investment, and other capital flows.
+Although in this paper, we consider the impact of remittances, it is possible to extend our methodology to other flows such as natural resources, foreign direct investment, and other remittances do not give rise to the kinds of adverse competitiveness effects resulting from aid inflows.

-&lt;sup>20 Unlike the case of aid, where instrumentation is important to disentangle the impact of aid from that of policy, for remittances, which are private flows, instrumentation is less imperative.
+&lt;sup>19 Unlike the case of aid, where instrumentation is important to disentangle the impact of aid from that of policy, for remittances, which are private flows, instrumentation is less imperative.

-&lt;sup>21 Reliable data for remittances are available for a reasonable sample of countries only for the 1990s.
+&lt;sup>20 Reliable data for remittances are available for a reasonable sample of countries only for the 1990s.
 Hence we restrict our analysis to this period.